Independent developer for AI workflows, client ops, and internal tools

 What kinds of projects are the best fit?

 The best fit is usually an internal tool, workflow automation project, reporting system, or narrow product surface where there is real operational friction and a clear owner.
-I'm especially useful when a small team needs one person who can work across product thinking, backend automation, integrations, and frontend delivery.
+I'm especially useful as a single owner who can work across product thinking, backend automation, integrations, and frontend delivery.

 How do you approach AI features?